 Telegraph is an open source project and hosted service for sending webmentions and pingbacks.
 You can use it to send mentions to all links on a page, or send a webmention with specific source and target.

-Tools you can install to send webmentions
+Tools you can use or install to send webmentions

 Blog posts and articles about webmention (newest first)